asinner/data_structures/README.md

 # README
 This library contains a number of sorting algorithms

+## Quick Sort
+This sort method picks a pivotal value out of the array.
+All values left of the pivot must be less than the pivot, while all values right of the pivot must be greater than the pivot.
+Recursively apply that logic to either side and you have the quick sort algorithm

 ## Insertion Sort
 This sort method can be found here (http://en.wikipedia.org/wiki/Insertion_sort) Example usage: